hydraulic-institute/edb/source/06_section-VI/02_pump-curves.md

 The horsepower curve is important, as it allows proper selection of a driver for the pump.

 =/=
-title: Head, Efficiency & Input Power vs. Flow
+title: Horsepower / Input Power Curve
 data-us: pc-data.csv
 data-metric: pc-data-metric.csv
 x: 1